 M.A., Political Science, Ron MacDonald has been a reporter, staff correspondent, senior editor, news director, acting bureau chief, and freelance writer.
 Ron taught at other post secondary institutions before joining the faculty at Mount Royal as a full-time Journalism instructor in 1984.
 He has served at Mount Royal as Chair of Academic Council, a member of the college Board of Governors, and as Chair of the former Communications Department and of the Applied Journalism and Applied Electronic Publications degree programs.

 Janice Paskey, Journalism

 Born in St. Catharines, Ontario, Janice Paskey is past editor of Calgary’s Avenue magazine, and the McGill University alumni magazine in Montreal.
 She holds a bachelor of journalism degree from Carleton University and a master’s degree from the Institute of International Relations at the University of Chile.
 Over the course of her career, she has served as Canadian Correspondent for The Chronicle of Higher Education, web producer for CTV Calgary, Executive Director of Communications for the University of Calgary Development Office, and Manager of Communications for Development and Alumni at McGill.
-She writes for magazines and newspapers nationwide.

 David Taras, Journalism